cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 4. Run the commands/steps provided on that page.
 Keep in mind that the token within the **Configure** section of that instructions page expires and the page will need to be refreshed to retrieve a new token if the old one has expired.

 You will need to use your shell to run the commands.
-Use the shell for your OS.
-May need to download Powershell for windows from Github (run the .msi in Github from https://github.com/PowerShell/PowerShell/releases/tag/v7.1.3) or bash shell for Linux.

-   When asked if you want the runner to run as a service, We recommend you indicate Yes, so it doesn't need to be started each time you want to use it.
+Use the correct shell for your OS.
+In order for the service to execute, the Powershell has to be started with the **run as administrator** option within Windows.
+You may need to download Powershell for windows from Github (run the .msi in Github from https://github.com/PowerShell/PowerShell/releases/tag/v7.1.3) or bash shell for Linux.
+When asked if you want the runner to run as a service, We recommend you indicate Yes, so it does not need to be manually started each time you want to use it.
 Else go to the actions-runner location and execute the run.cmd.

-Also, in order for the service to execute, the Powershell has to be started with "run as administrator".
+You can also provide labels for your runner while running the GitHub instructions in the shell window.
+Towards the beginning of the runner installation, a step will ask you the following:
+**This runner will have the following labels...**
+**Enter any additional labels**

+At this point, you can enter any labels you prefer to associate to this runner.
+Labels can be used to run specific runners by their label during an action execution.
+You can also change the labels after installing the runner.
+To change them through GitHub, follow the steps which can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/using-labels-with-self-hosted-runners)

 5. After running the steps within your **shell**, the shell should look something like this